masonkadem/MRI_analysis/README.md

 # MRI Processing Pipelines

+This repository contains concise Python-based MRI analysis processing pipeline that provide simple and accessible solutions for researchers, clinicians, and students working with MRI data (i.e., structural, fMRI, MRS, DTI data)

 ## DTI Processing Pipeline

-This repository contains a concise Python-based DTI (Diffusion Tensor Imaging) processing pipeline that includes DICOMS to NIfTI conversion, skull stripping, eddy correction using FSL, fits a tensor model, and generates Fractional Anisotropy (FA), Mean Diffusivity (MD), Radial Diffusivity (RD), and Axial Diffusivity (AD) maps.
+This DTI processing pipeline includes DICOMS to NIfTI conversion, skull stripping, eddy correction using FSL, fits a tensor model, and generates Fractional Anisotropy (FA), Mean Diffusivity (MD), Radial Diffusivity (RD), and Axial Diffusivity (AD) maps. aims to  Diffusion Tensor Imaging data.

-This DTI processing pipeline aims to provide a simple and accessible solution for researchers, clinicians, and students working with Diffusion Tensor Imaging data.
 The pipeline is designed with user-friendliness in mind, enabling users to process their DTI data with minimal setup and prior knowledge of the field.

 The script consolidates several essential processing steps into a single, easy-to-use pipeline.
 This allows users to focus on their research objectives without getting bogged down in the complexities of multiple tools and manual processing steps.
 Moreover, the pipeline integrates well-known tools, such as dcm2niix and FSL, ensuring the quality and reliability of the processing.